Reqven/snippet-manager/README.md

 **Todo list:**
 - Realm Framework for user data
 - UserDefaults for user settings
+- Adjust app behavior according to the saved settings
 - Filtering snippets with the Searchbar
 - Add new snippet screen
 - Show language used in TableView